2C-T-4

 2C-T-4, also known as 4-isopropylthio-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

 2C-T-4 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
 Shortly after this, Shulgin described 2C-T-17 in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-4's dose range as 8 to 20 mg orally and its duration as 12 to 18 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-4's dose as 8 to 20 mg orally and its duration as 12 to 18 hours.
 Its onset is 30 minutes to 2 hours and peak effects occur after 3 hours.
 The effects of 2C-T-4 have been described and include psychedelic visuals among others.
 Shulgin devoted a chapter in the first part of PiHKAL to 2C-T-4, describing an intense "plus-four" experience on the Shulgin Rating Scale with a 12 mg dose.